 Prior to joining the department, Prof. Senior had been working on missile detection in England.
 By the 1960's, his research turned to stealth technology, and a better anechoic chamber was needed.
 The new chamber was only 44 ft. long and built with a tapered design with thick materials on the walls to reduce the reflection of signals.
-It was the first such anechoic chamber built in the United States.

 The chamber was built as part of a project called SURF to measure surface fields on missiles and aircraft.
 The original SURF project was supported by the U.S. Air Force from 1964-67 and then extended an additional three years by funding from other agencies another three years.
 The work of measuring surface fields, however, continued into the late 1990's.

 Measuring surface fields rather than trying to determine cross sections was a new approach to ultimately designing missiles and aircraft that had less chance of being detected.
 In order to avoid competition with Conductron Corp., the faculty turned their attention primarily to aircraft.